 - Income Eligibility

 Temporary Cash Assistance (TCA) provides cash assistance to families with dependent children when available resources do not fully address the family’s needs.
 TCA also prepares participants for independence through job training.

-Many figures used to calculate Temporary Cash Assistance (TCA) benefits are revised annually by the Maryland Department of Human Resources (DHR) Family Investment Administration, the state agency that administers the program.
-Changes to the program can be found in the Code of Maryland Regulations (COMAR) 07.03.03, or on the DHR website.
-You may also contact your local Department of Social Services office for updated figures.
+Many figures used to calculate Temporary Cash Assistance (TCA) benefits are revised annually by the Maryland Department of Human Services (DHS) Family Investment Administration, the state agency that administers the program.
+Changes to the program can be found in the Code of Maryland Regulations (COMAR) 07.03.03, or on the DHS website.
+You may also contact your local Department of Human Services office for updated figures.
 Benefit amount varies depending on individual and household circumstances.

 TCA has a 5 year (60 month) lifetime limit for recipients.
 Recipients may go on and off of TCA as often as needed, but may not exceed the 60 months of benefits unless they meet the requirements for a hardship exemption.
 This and other limitations are explained in COMAR 07.03.03.20.

 Net income (from any source must be below limit after certain deductions such as child care payments, 20% of any earned income...)

 Net Income by Household Size:

 The assistance unit (07.03.03.06) is not eligible for TCA if the total net income is more than the allowable payment amount for the unit size, as listed below (based on $0 income).
 Additionally, DHS will only issue a benefit if the assistance unit is determined to be eligible for $10 or more.
 (07.03.03.13)

 (These amounts may change; you should not decide to apply for benefits solely on the bases of the information here.
 The rules are complicated, and the only way to be positive whether you are eligible is by filing an application.)

 Effective October 1, 2013 to present